black-fluffy-cat/SmartHouse_Documentation/README.md

 - sends HeartbeatData to server every 30 seconds
 - takes and sends image to server after receiving POST message on '/alertPhoto' endpoint

+### Raspberry as monitoring node

+- Acts as monitoring node, starts recording after receiving POST message on '/startMonitoring' endpoint
+- Sends recorded files 30s long, resolution 1024x768 to Server
+- Simultaneously streams recorded preview to Server (with 640x480 resolution), if it is listening for stream on port 8000
+- Allows to take photos simultaneously with recording and preview, sends photo (with 1640x1232 resolution) to server
+- '/isMonitoringWorking' - monitoring healthcheck
+- '/stopMonitoring' - stops monitoring

+Time of creating monitoring ~ half year when readings once a week :) And about 20h straight when got necessary knowledge

 Raspberry Pi 4B - currently used as Server